 Cost is just one of several reasons why people may be unable to obtain needed healthcare.
-In this service area, 19.0% of Al/ANs and 14.1% of the general population report being unable to see a doctor because of cost.
+In this service area, 21.7% of Al/ANs and 11.7% of the general population report being unable to see a doctor because of cost.
+This difference is statistically significant.